Recoskie/JDasm/docs/Basics.md

 <br />

-The processor must be able to do arithmetic and operations with the standard primitive data types in order to work with file formats.
+The processor must be able to do arithmetic operations with the standard primitive data types to work with file formats.

 <br />